For Iris DeMent, Music Is The Calling That Forces Her Into The Spotlight

 DEMENT: That's a good plan.

-GROSS: And for people just tuning in, she was a Russian writer who was declared an enemy of the state by Stalin and suffered a lot as a result of being a dissident, but you wanted to stay and do her songs.
+GROSS: And for people just tuning in, she was a Russian writer who was declared an enemy of the state by Stalin and suffered a lot as a result of being a dissident.
+But she wanted to stay and do her songs.
 And the song that I'd like you to do to close is called "The Last Toast."
 Would you say a few words about this poem before you sing it for us?

 GROSS: Iris DeMent, thank you so much.